beryllium-org/camera/README.md

-# jpkg-template-package
+# Beryllium OS Camera
-A template package for jpkg
+A base package for using cameras with Beryllium OS.
 <br />
 Build with <code>make package</code>